 - helping your blood to clot

-Additionally, Runner’s World points out that certain kinds of fats can help reduce serious injuries, such as fractures.
+Additionally, certain kinds of fats can help reduce serious injuries, such as fractures.
 So, you get it: your body needs fat.
 However, though sometimes it feels like making fat is what your body does best, it actually doesn’t produce some of the most essential fats it requires.
 That means you have to get them from your diet.

 Sorting the Good From the Bad